jhoek/UncommonSense.CBreeze/README.md

 - See https://gist.github.com/jhoek/059f1bafe28d1ee24cb8.
 - A pattern for adding dimension support
 - Make parser faster by doing more stuff in parallel; using F#?

+## Known issues
+### Objects with a time and no date
+Objects with a time and no date will have 01-01-01 as their date after an import/export cycle.
+In order to add the object time to the non-existent object date (which are stored together in a single property of type DateTime), the date is initialised to DateTime.MinValue.Date.
+Separating the Date and Time object properties would probably resolve this.